Model names vs model numbers

 * The names can be confusingly similar.

-* The names meaning might have changed over the years.
+* The meaning of a name might have changed over the years.

 All these issues can cause people to purchase the wrong tablet or purchase the wrong accessories for the tablet.